scriptharness/python-scriptharness/docs/quickstart.rst

     if __name__ == '__main__':
-        """Enable logging to screen + log.txt.
+        """Enable logging to screen + artifacts/log.txt.
 Not required, but without it the script will run silently.
         """
-        scriptharness.prepare_simple_logging("log.txt")
+        scriptharness.prepare_simple_logging("artifacts/log.txt")

         """Define actions.
 All six actions are available to run, but if the script is run without any action commandline options, only the